-I hope I have demonstrated that there are some grey areas here.
-Indeed, quite apart from doing everything perfectly (which clients rarely do, particularly in a complex and unforgiving area like employment tax details), sometimes arguments are all you need.
-In our university foundation audit, I do not know if we were really correct, or if we merely made sufficient arguments.
-After all, there is an adage that it is better to be convincing than correct.
+I hope I've demonstrated that there are some gray areas here.
+Apart from doing everything perfectly (which clients rarely do, particularly in a complex and unforgiving area like employment tax details), sometimes arguments are all that is needed.
+In our university foundation audit, I do not know if we were really correct or if we merely made sufficient arguments.

+After all, there's an adage that it's better to be convincing than correct.
 (If there is no such adage, there should be).
 As with most audits and most administrative appeals, the best victory is often a good settlement.
 Still, I suppose this can be seen as a disadvantage.
-As with any compromise or settlement, neither side knows how a court would have ruled on the issue.
-At the same time, some settlements are way too good to pass up.
+As in any compromise or settlement, neither side knows how a court would have ruled on the issue.
+At the same time, some settlements are too good to pass up.